 Hello colleague.
 You’re probably at this page because of an upcoming 0x Salon which you might participate in.
 Please treat this WIP-wiki as a shared resource which we’ll keep updating.
 No need to read it all at once! :)

-To register interest in participating in a salon discussion, please fill out this form.
+To register interest in participating in a salon discussion, get in touch: [email protected].
 Participant selections are made based on background and expertise as well as contributions to prior discussions and related projects.
 For more on how 0x Salon events and invitations are arranged, this page has details.
+You might also like to join our Telegram group for occasional updates and chat.

 The salon event mainly revolves around a two-to-three-hour long discussion.
 Our goal with these online salons is to focus on peer discourse.
 Discussions are meant to be participatory and are not publicly broadcast.